0x6d61736b6564/batch-stealer/README.md

-Ii I make my batch files in this repository
+Hi I make my batch files in this repository

 # QUESTIONS